bemer/containers-on-aws-workshop/README.md

 ## 1) It's all about containers!

-We will walk you through the very basics of containers: from installing and configuring Docker in your own machine, running containers locally, till finally deploying them on AWS services like Elastic Containers Services (ECS).
+We will walk you through the very basics of containers: from installing and configuring Docker in your own machine, running containers locally, till finally deploying them on AWS container services like Elastic Container Services (ECS).

 ## 2) If you are using a Windows machine